Music Scene: Zeppelin tribute Honey Puddle at the Snake in Keystone

 Instrumental jazz in Breckenridge

-The Blue River Bistro in Breckenridge welcomes the Jerry Weiss Duo on Tuesday, June 30.
+The Blue River Bistro in Breckenridge welcomes the Jerry Weiss Duo on Tuesday, March 3.
 This talented, professional, flexible and original duo plays all styles of instrumental jazz, from swing to bop, Latin to contemporary, funk and even some jazzed-up pop tunes.
 The music runs from 5 to 10 p.m., and there’s no cover.
-Visit blueriverbistro.com for more information.
+Visit http://blueriverbistro.com for more information.

 Weekly music happy hour at Next Page books

-Weekly music and happy hour at The Next Page Books & Nosh in Frisco takes place on Wednesday, July 1, with music from Randall McKinnon.
+Weekly music and happy hour returns to The Next Page Books & Nosh in Frisco on Wednesday, March 4, with music from Randall McKinnon.
 After growing up in south Arkansas and a stint in graduate school in Denver, McKinnon has settled into Colorado’s High Country and proven himself as a favorite on the local entertainment circuit.
+McKinnon will be featuring a soft release of his new album at this week’s happy hour, with CDs available for purchase.
 The music runs from 4 to 6:30 p.m.
 Visit http://www.nextpagebooks.com for more information.

 Support Local Journalism